k-e-ian/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm "/tmp/my-new-dir/betty" - remove file betty in /tmp/my-new-dir
-rmdir "/tmp/my-new-dir/" removes direcory my-new-dir in /tmp/ dir "cd -" changes the working directory to the previous one
+rmdir "/tmp/my-new-dir/" removes direcory my-new-dir in /tmp/ dir "cd -" changes the working directory to the previous one ls -al "." ".." "/boot" - lists all files in the specified dir